-When planning your vegetable garden layout, whether for a potted container garden, raised bed or vertical vegetable garden, indoor or outdoor garden there are several things to keep in mind.
+When planning your vegetable garden, whether for a potted container garden, vertical vegetable garden, indoor or outdoor garden there are several things to keep in mind.

 Planning your vegetable garden carefully, whether you will be growing tomatoes, cucumbers or lettuce is the most important first step!